SNUDerek/multiLSTM/README.md

 For *task-oriented* conversational agents ("chatbots"), the slot-filling paradigm is frequently used as seen in Lui & Lane 2016 and Goo *et al.* 2018, among others.
 This approach breaks down the NLU task into two primary sub-tasks, *slot-filling* (SF) and *intent detection\/determination* (ID).

 In this approach, a user's preferences are assigned to a number of **slots**, which the dialog manager attempts to fill with the **value** of the user's preference (in a programming analogy, a slot is a variable and the value is a variable's assigned value).
 These slots can be completely open, restricted to a set of types (such as days of the week, restaurant types, flight classes such as *first class* or *economy*), or boolean in value.
-T

 Along with slots, the NLU must also classify **intent**.
 Intent captures the goal or purpose of a user's utterance.
 It can be roughly thought of as analogous to a programming *function* that takes a number of slots as arguments.
 Together, the intent and slots provide a summary of the user's utterance that can be used to determine how the chatbot responds.